noanjrd/42_Minishell/README.md

   <img src="imgs/minipink.png" width="400px"" />
 </p>

-  <h1>🌸 Minishell - As Beautiful As a Shell</h1>

-  <p>This project is part of the 42 School curriculum.
-Its purpose is to create a simpler Unix shell implemented in C. The shell mimics basic behavior of <code>bash</code> and provides a functional command-line interface.</p>

-  <h2>📝 Summary</h2>
-  <p>Minishell is a custom implementation of a shell interface, developed to understand the inner workings of processes, file descriptors, and signal handling.
-It also offers a chance to master memory management and parsing techniques in C.</p>
+<h1>🌸 Minishell</h1>

+  <p><strong>Minishell</strong> is a small Unix shell developed as part of the 42 School curriculum.
+It replicates basic Bash behavior, handling commands, pipes, redirections, and more — all coded from scratch in C.</p>

   <h2>✅ Features</h2>